Toolbox Reference#

 cache clear

 Removes all cached archives for the project.
-The command always passes.
+This command always passes.

 command can fail